-At Wath Central, we use the Whiterose Scheme of work flexibly to plan maths across school to ensure consistency.
+At Wath Central, we use the Whiterose Scheme of work flexibly to plan maths across KS1 and 2 to ensure consistency.
 The long term overviews are used to ensure progression and coverage.
 Teachers adapt the length of each unit depending on assessments and the children's needs.
 Within each of these units, teachers use the small step planning to structure the learning journey and assess key skills and procedures.
 Reasoning and Problem solving skills are incorporated in to lessons on a daily basis.
 All children are exposed to questions that require a range of discussion skills.
-Key number skills are strategically planned and taught to ensure that children leave primary school fluent in number bonds, place value understanding and times tables recall.
+Reasoning and problem solving objectives are taught explicitly in lessons with teachers modelling how to structure answers and apply skills such as convincing, explaining, conjecturing and justifying.
+Number fluency is taught through the progression of key skills for each year group.
+Teachers adapt their teaching of counting, place value and calculation based on the needs and understanding of the children.
 Wath Central's calculation policy works on a progression of concrete, pictorial and abstract representations.
 Methods are not fixed to a year group as this allows flexibility with supporting children appropriately.